CCI-MOC/documentation/docs/source/monitoring/monitoring.md

 ### Notes about physical hosts

 For physical hosts, we also monitor the ipmi controller.
 - Ping the ipmi controller to check for availibilty.
 - Most IPMI controllers also provide metrics and alerts over SNMP.
 This way we can get alerts in zabbix for drive failuers, RAID issues, various sensor informations etc.
 - Baremetal hosts provided to users via HIL/BMI do not have zabbix agents, so we only monitor the ipmi controller.
-- Baremetal hosts provided to users via MaaS have zabbix agents installed on them.
+- Baremetal hosts provided to users via MaaS have zabbix agents installed on them if they use our custom images.
 We let users know of this and they are free to remove the agents.
 We only collect metrics data, no triggers or alerts are generated in this case.

 ### Services

 We monitor http, dns, dhcp, and some other services.

 - For http services, the zabbix server calls an external script (that is on the same host) to check http response.
 We should switch to using the internal zabbix tools for this.
 - We monitor dns and dhcp similarly too.